Cory Book Service

 The Cory Book Service was the first independent business devoted exclusively to selling books to a gay audience.
-Started by Donald Webster Cory, born Edward Sagarin, the service consisted of an LGBT mailing list in 1950s America which sent subscribers queer book recommendations and sometimes deeply discounters offers direct from publishers.
+Started by Donald Webster Cory, born Edward Sagarin, the service consisted of an LGBT mailing list in 1950s America which sent subscribers queer book recommendations and sometimes deeply discounted offers direct from publishers.
 At the height of the list, it had around three thousand subscribers.
 David K Johnson, in his book Buying Gay, said that at the time it might have been the largest LGBT mailing list in the world.
 Though sometimes referred to as a book club, the service did not have any in-person meetings.
 Instead, Cory would select books and send the titles to readers to guide reading and learning about the gay community.

 History

 Greenberg Press, a small New York-based press published queer books and other eclectic titles starting in the 1920s, including the first gay book with a happy ending, Better Angel in 1933.
 From 1948 to 1951, Greenberg published many different gay books but most influential and popular was The Homosexual in America in 1951 by Donald Webster Cory.
 After its publication, the book sold out in only ten days and started a flood of letters and requests to Greenberg about the book and queer literature in general.
 The book was incredibly influential, becoming "the Ur-text for the pre-Stonewall homophile movement."
-Greenberg's vice-president Brandt Aymar started collecting a list of all the customers made personal orders for the book or who wrote in asking about queer titles hoping to use it to further tap into the gay market.
+Greenberg's vice-president Brandt Aymar started collecting a list of all the customers who made personal orders for the book or who wrote in asking about queer titles, hoping to use it to further tap into the gay market.
 He called it the "H" list, most likely standing for homosexual.
 Cory also received significant amount of reader mail, giving Aymar the ideal to pool those contacts with the existing "H" list.
 Together they formed the Cory Book Service.
 According to Aymar, it was much more successful than expected.
 After inviting the mailing list to join the book club, they had expected two to three percent to subscribe but instead 40 percent joined.

 The first issue was sent out in September 1952.
 Cory offered discounts, secured subscribers the opportunity to buy books before they were published, and even used the audience to bring older books back into print and create English translations of works in other languages.
 The subscription list grew primarily through word of mouth and connections with other queer groups at the time, including the Mattachine Society and ONE magazine, which the service also promoted and help grow.
 There were also significant numbers of subscribers from Latin America, where Cory had a strong following.
 For the first year, it offered a gay book a month to subscribers.
 The selection was a curated list, aiming to share not just gay-themed literature but that of high quality.
 Selections included: The Poems of Cavafy, Hemlock and After by Angus Wilson and Special Friendship by Roger Peyrefitte.